 Inn at Woodhaven

-If you’ve ever been to Louisville, Kentucky (or have the pleasure of living here) then you know it’s a city rich in culture, creativity, and charm.
+Those who have been to Louisville, Kentucky (or have the pleasure of living here) know it’s a city rich in culture, creativity, and charm.
 Beyond the bourbon and the bluegrass, there is another “B” that is worth checking out– our thriving bookstore scene.
-Here are a few of our favorite locally-owned literary shops for you to peruse.

 Shelves, each painted a color of the rainbow, are stacked with books and in front of a multi-colored wallpaper with an abstract print.
+Text reads "the best bookstores in Louisville, Kentucky"

 Our Favorite Louisville Bookstores